Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

-For antivirus engines, we first report the distribution of original and adversarial samples with respect to the scores obtained from VirusTotal.
-The score presents how many antivirus engines determine the sample as malicious.
-For example, a score of 20 means that 20 out of the 60 engines correctly detect a sample as malicious.
-As shown in Figure~\ref{fig_av_results}, the average detection rate of seed malware is 56.15\%, \ie on average 33.69 VT detectors mark a sample as malicious.
-By contrast, only 27.35 (45.58\%) detectors flag statistic-based adversarial samples as malicious while AMM-based adversarial samples further lower down this value to 23.31 (38.85\%).
-This result indicates that not all detectors in VT are reliable and our adversarial generation strategies can effectively bypass their detection.
+\textbf{Testing VirusTotal engines.} We next turn our attention to the 60 antivirus engines accessible via VirusTotal.
+Figure~\ref{fig_av_results} plots the number of virus engines that successfully flag the seed malware and test cases as malicious.
+The average detection rate of seed malware is \vtScoreOriPerc, \ie on average \vtScoreOri VT detectors detect a sample as malicious.
+In contrast, only an average of \vtScoreAdv detectors flag test cases as malicious.
+This lowers the detection rate of VT to \vtScoreAdvPerc on average.
+This result indicates that not all detectors in VT are robust against these test cases.

 To illustrate the performance of each antivirus engine and explain the overlapping results between samples, Figure~\ref{fig_dropping} presents a histogram of the detection rate reductions for each antivirus engine.
-The x-axis represents bins of detection rates decreasing and the y-axis refers to the numbers of antivirus engines in each bin.
-For example, an engine would be counted as belonging to bin 40, if its detection rate dropped by 32\%.
+The x-axis represent the range of detection rates decreasing and the y-axis refers to the numbers of antivirus engines.
 To obtain a meaningful result, 10 engines that have detection rates less than 50\% on seed malware samples are excluded.
-According to bin 0, 10 engines are not affected by the Statistics-based adversarial attack, while only 5 engines are resistant to the AMM-based adversarial attack.
-This explains the overlapping results between the upper percentile of adversarial samples and the mean of seed malware samples.
-In addition, more engines fall into bins with higher detection rate reductions, such as bin 70, 80, and 90, indicating that more antivirus engines are vulnerable to AMM-based adversarial samples.
+According to Figure~\ref{fig_dropping}, 10 engines are relatively resistant to the test cases, with detection rate reductions of under 10\%.
+This explains the overlapping results between the upper percentile of test cases and the mean of the seed malware samples.
+In contrast, there are 22 engines with detection rates that decrease by over 50\%, indicating that these antivirus engines are vulnerable to the AMM-based test cases.